Professor Martin Ugander

 Professor Ugander has a research interest in non-invasive cardiac imaging in general and cardiac magnetic resonance imaging (MRI) in particular, with a focus on the diagnoses ischemic heart disease, myocarditis, and heart failure, as well as basic cardiac pumping physiology.
 His research spans technical, pre-clinical translational, and clinical cardiovascular imaging using cardiac MRI, echocardiography, myocardial perfusion single-photon emission computed tomography (SPECT), x-ray computed tomography (CT), and electrocardiography (ECG).

 He is main or co-supervisor for several PhD students and post-doctoral researchers with backgrounds in medicine, biomedical engineering and/or MR physics.
 He has been main supervisor for six and co-supervisor for seven completed PhDs and main supervisor for 5 completed post-docs.
 He has been main supervisor for over 30 medical student research projects, Master's theses, Honours projects, or equivalent, many of which have been undertaken jointly together with international collaborators.

-Dr Rebecca Kozor
+Associate Professor Rebecca Kozor

 BSc (Med), MBBS, PhD, FRACP, FCSANZ

 Dr Rebecca Kozor is a cardiologist and physician-researcher at the University of Sydney and Royal North Shore Hospital where she co-directs the clinical CMR service, in addition to also doing echocardiography and cardiac CT.
 She is a Senior Lecturer at the University of Sydney and co-directs the USyd CMR Research Group, as well as being involved in undergraduate and postgraduate medical teaching.